 CityNet

-Established in 1987, CityNet is comprised of governmental and non-governmental organizations of major cities in the Asia-Pacific region, as well as a few governmental and non-governmental organizations in Europe, under the guidance of and with the budget support of UNESCAP and UNDP.
+Established in 1987, CityNet is comprised of local governments and non-governmental organizations from cities in the Asia-Pacific region, as well as associate members from various regions including Europe and North America, under the guidance and budgetary support of UNESCAP and UNDP.

 Asia Pacific Cities Summit (APCS)

-The Asia Pacific Cities Summit was founded in 1996 through the advocacy of the former Mayor of Brisbane, Jim Soorley.
-The Summit is held annually, with the host city alternating between Brisbane and other cities in the Asia-Pacific region.
-The Summit is recognized as the region's business and government forum, as it provides a platform for the exchange of ideas, knowledge, best practices, and business opportunities among cities in the Asia-Pacific region.
-Taipei has been an active participant in the APCS Summit since 1997.
+The APCS was initiated in 1996 through the advocacy of former Brisbane Mayor, Jim Soorley.
+The APCS is held annually, with hosting duties alternating between Brisbane and other cities across the Asia-Pacific region.
+Recognized as a key forum for government and business leaders, the APCS provides a platform for cities to exchange ideas, knowledge, best practices, and business opportunities.

 World Cities Summit (WCS)

-The World Cities Summit (WCS) was biennially held in Singapore, along with the other host cities in between.
-It is an exclusive platform for government leaders and industry experts to address liveable and sustainable city challenges, share integrated urban solutions, and forge new partnerships.
-Jointly organized by Singapore’s Centre for Liveable Cities (CLC) and the Urban Redevelopment Authority (URA), key highlights of the Summit include the WCS Mayors Forum, the Lee Kuan Yew World City Prize, and the WCS Young Leaders Symposium.
-Taipei has actively participated in the WCS Summit in the past decade.
+The WCS is a biennial event held in Singapore, along with other cities serving as hosts in alternating years.
+It serves as a premier platform for local government leaders and industry experts to address challenges related to creating liveable and sustainable cities, share integrated urban solutions, and build new partnerships.
+Jointly organized by Singapore’s Centre for Liveable Cities (CLC) and the Urban Redevelopment Authority (URA), the WCS features key events such as the WCS Mayors Forum, the Lee Kuan Yew World City Prize, and the WCS Young Leaders Symposium.

 ![Taiwan.gov.tw [ open a new window]](/images/egov.png)